Apple iPhone 15 Pro Max vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you want a compact phone for casual use, prefer a classic design with a Home button, or are on a tight budget.
+Choose the Apple iPhone SE (3rd Gen) if: you want a budget-friendly iPhone, prefer a lightweight device that fits easily in one hand, or value the classic Touch ID experience.
 (4.7" display, 60 Hz refresh)

 Conclusion